forlilab/Ringtail/README.md

 The default log name is `output_log.txt` and by default will include the ligand name and binding energy of every pose passing filtering criteria.
 The log name may be changed with the `--log` option and the information written to the log can be specified with `--out_fields`.
 By default, only the information for the top-scoring binding pose will be written to the log.
 If desire, each individual passing pose can be written by using the `--all_poses` flag.
+The passing results may also be ordered in the log file using the `--order_results` option.

+When filtering, the passing results are saved as a view in the database.
+This view is named `passing_results` by default.
+The user can specify a name for the view using the `--subset_name` option.
+Other data for poses in a view may be accessed later using the `--data_from_subset` option.
+When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<subset_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).

 #### Filters
 When running with default settings (no user-specified filters), the only filter used is `--epercentile 1.0`.
 This gives the top 1% of poses by overall binding energy score.
+All available filters are listed below in the table of supported arguments.

-## Interaction filter formatting
+### Interaction filter formatting
 The `--vdw`, `--hb`, and `--react_res` interaction filters must be specified in the order `CHAIN:RES:NUM:ATOM_NAME`.
 Any combination of that information may be used, as long as 3 colons are present and the information ordering between the colons is correct.
 All desired interactions of a given type (e.g. `--vdw`) may be specified with a single option tag (`--vdw=B:THR:276:,B:HIS:226:`) or separate tags (`--vdw=B:THR:276: --vdw=B:HIS:226:`).

-## Using filters file
+### Using filters file
 Filters may also be read from a text file given with the `--filters_file` tag.
 Below is an example of a filters text file:
 ```
 #     this is a comment